spzlobo/SFC-Lab/Readme.md

 # Deployment of OPNFV SFC

-This are some readme/docs/fixes to setup [OPNFV](https://www.opnfv.org/) SFC.
+This are some readme/docs/fixes to setup [OPNFV](https://www.opnfv.org/) SFC + some additional informations.

 ## Bare metal